 What is Your Current Financial Situation?

-It can be a good idea before buying a home to get a clear picture of your current financial state.
+It can also be a good idea before buying a home to get a clear picture of your current financial state.

-Write down all of your assets, liabilities and current monthly expenses.
+Make a list of all of your assets, liabilities and current monthly expenses.
 Create a monthly budget of your current expenses if you don’t already have one.